 Just download Tor and run it (https://www.torproject.org/).
 Another alternative is to use Tails (https://tails.boum.org/).
 Tails is a live operating system with Tor installed that you can boot on any computer, just to avoid leaving traces on it.

-The only risk associated to using Tor is that you will be added to a NSA list just for downloading it (http://www.cnet.com/news/nsa-likely-targets-anybody-whos-tor-curious/).
+The only risk associated with using Tor is that you will be added to a NSA list just for downloading it (http://www.cnet.com/news/nsa-likely-targets-anybody-whos-tor-curious/).
 The same goes for Tails.
 That sounds scary enough, but imagine everyone downloads it and uses it, then everyone would be “suspicious” to the NSA, which by definition means that no one is suspicious.
 The more people using it, the better.

 6 – What can I do in the dark web?